 If it’s too thick, add a little water to thin it out.
 The batter should be like pancake batter, not oatmeal.

 - Cover and place in refrigerator for several hours or overnight.
 This is important.
 If the batter isn’t fully hydrated, the balls will be “grainy”

 - When you’re ready to cook, fill a large pot about half-way with water and generously salt the water.
 Mix the water and taste it.
 It should be about as salty as the ocean.
 Bring to a boil.

-- Don’t re-use the water, since there’s some kind of chemical reaction that will make the second batch of balls look gray with spots (discolored egg).
+- Don’t re-use the water for a second batch!
+There is some kind of chemical reaction that will make the second batch of balls look gray with spots (discolored egg).
 If you need to do more than one batch, you’ll need to boil a second pot of water.